aphalo/photobiologyWavebands/README.md

 and photon irradiances.
 Thus, two versions of weighting functions are stored in `waveband` objects.

-Exports form ‘photobiologyWavebands’ also include several weighting functions used in the calculation of effective irradiances and exposures.
+Exports from ‘photobiologyWavebands’ also include several weighting functions used in the calculation of effective irradiances and exposures.
 These are the same functions used by the constructors of `waveband` objects.
 These Weighting functions are mostly biological spectral weighting functions (BSWFs) used to estimate effective UV doses.
-Except for the definition of the erythemal (human skin reddening) and vitamin-D action spectra for which definitions standardized by CIE exist, the default formulation is one commonly used and preferred by the author of the package.
-It is important to keep in mind that mathematical formulations and extrapolation rules in use are not unique and that it is important to carefully chose the most appropriate ones and report exactly which one was used.
+Except for the definition the erythema (human skin reddening) and vitamin-D3 BSWFs for which definitions standardized by CIE exist, the default formulation is one commonly used and preferred by the author of the package.
+It should be kept in mind that mathematical formulations and extrapolation rules in use are not unique and that it is important to carefully chose the most appropriate ones and report which one was used.
 We hope this package will make this easier.
-The estimated summary values depend strongly on the choice of BSWF, its formulation and the extrapolation rules use.
+The estimated summary values depend strongly on the choice of BSWF, its formulation and the extrapolation rules used.
+These choices remain in the hands of users, expected to have the necessary knowledge.

 Colour-response and colour-matching functions for human vision and bee vision are included in package ‘photobiology’.
 Absorbance spectra for